turbodog/puppetenterprise-qsg/README.md

 `cd puppet-enterprise-install-whatever`
 `sudo ./puppet-enterprise-installer`
 In your browser, browse to https://master:3000 or https://localhost:3000 and complete the install
-Use `master` as the master's FQDN and `vagrant/vagrant` as the SSH username and password
+Use `master` as the master's FQDN and `vagrant/vagrant` as the SSH username and password.
+If credential validation is failing before you begin installing, reset the vagrant user's passwd to vagrant.
 After installation, your master console will be available at https://master or https://localhost:4443
 To install the agent, `vagrant ssh agent`
 `curl -k https://master:8140/packages/current/install.bash | sudo bash`